roopekorpela/kokkolanbudo.fi/content/english/contact.md

 ### Kokkolan Budo ry

-Kokkola Budo is a joint sports club of three martial arts.
-Kokkolan Budo was founded in 1993.
+Kokkolan Budo, founded in 1993, is a club representing various martial arts.
+Over the years, Kokkolan Budo has offered a range of disciplines including Judo, Karate, Kickboxing, and BJJ.
+Karate was a part of the club from the very beginning before transitioning into its own independent [club](https://www.kokkolankarate.fi) at the beginning of 2024.
+Currently, the club offers two disciplines: BJJ and Judo.

 **Address:** Asentajantie 13, 67600 Kokkola
 **Account number:** FI65 2011 1800 1669 52